Updated July 24, 2023

 Understanding the Balance of Payments

-- Balance of Trade: The difference between the monetary value of receipts from exports and that of payments for imports.
+- Balance of Trade: The difference between receipts’ monetary value from exports and payments for imports.
 In the Aggregate output equation used in Economic theory, it is symbolized by ‘NX’.
-If Exports value more then we have a trade surplus, otherwise we have a trade deficit.
+If Exports value more, then we have a trade surplus; otherwise, we have a trade deficit.

 - Factor Income: The difference between interest and dividends received from foreign investments of the country and that paid to the foreign investors who have invested in the country.

-- Change in Forex Reserve: When the country imports goods from abroad, it needs to make payments in the foreign currency or an exchange currency such as USD.
-For this purpose, the country needs to exchange domestic currency to foreign which leads to a decrease in Forex reserve and the opposite transaction takes place when the country exports, leading to an increase in the Forex Reserve.
-The difference of the two is calculated here
+- Change in Forex Reserve: When the country imports goods from abroad, it needs to make payments in foreign currency or an exchange currency such as USD.
+For this purpose, the country needs to exchange domestic currency for foreign which leads to a decrease in Forex reserve, and the opposite transaction takes place when the country exports, leading to an increase in the Forex Reserve.
+The difference between the two is calculated here.

 The current account surplus leads to a capital account deficit and vice versa because of the double-entry system of recording transactions.
-This leads to the sum of the two accounts to be zero, however, as there is a possibility of statistical errors, the balancing item component of the BoP takes care of that.
+This leads to the sum of the two accounts being zero; however, as there is a possibility of statistical errors, the balancing item component of the BoP takes care of that.